Meet Our Team

 Cognitive Behavioral Therapy (CBT)

 “EMDR has not even fully begun yet and I am already feeling a sense of empowerment which motivates me to better care for my well being.
-Because therapy in the past has been an unsuccessful wast of money?
+Because therapy in the past has been an unsuccessful and a waste of money.
 I have learned more in a few months with Meredith than I have in almost 10 years of on/off psychotherapy.
-I love the waiting room, with the tranquil music, M &M’s and warm inviting vibe.
+I love the waiting room, with the tranquil music, and warm inviting vibe.
 Keep up what you are doing!!!”

 “It has helped clarify things and let me see a different perspective from my daughter’s point of view.
 Meredith is very perceptive and patient.
 This is the only waiting room I know of with coffee and snacks and I love the Bulletin board with pithy sayings.”

 I just wanted to thank you for all that you have helped me overcome this year and all the wonderful tools you have provided me with to cope with my difficulties.
 Ever since I started the chants and mantras my life is finally taking a turn for the better, I have more abundance in my friendships, family and soon to come money.
-Im stepping in the right direction and thought you would be happy to hear.
+Im stepping in the right direction.
+Clifton, NJ Adult

 Light Street Psychotherapy does not contract with any insurance companies.
 Services are provided on a private pay basis, and therefore, we are considered “out of network.”
 Most health insurance plans provide some form of coverage for outpatient psychotherapy.
 In-network benefits cover psychotherapy with professionals who sign contracts with the insurance company to provide services at a set rate.
 The insurance company oversees the treatment, authorizing the number of sessions allowed for a particular condition.
 The total number of sessions covered is usually limited to 20 or 30 sessions.